How to Create a Mobile App: A Complete Development Guide

 The design thinking process consists of five non-linear steps.
 You can jump from one to the other to make adjustments:

 1. Empathize with the user.
-Software engineers can get a better understanding of how they can improve their product by listening to user feedback and recognizing pain points.
+Software engineers can gain a deeper understanding of how to improve their product by listening to user feedback and identifying pain points.
 Pain points are specific problems that prospective customers may experience.

 2. Define the problem.
 Engineers should identify a problem by analyzing gathered information through a human-centered lens.
 The goal of solving the problem will guide the next steps of the development process.

 3. Ideate possible solutions.
 This is where the team brainstorms.
 There are plenty of techniques from the Worst Possible Idea to Mind Mapping.
-The purpose of this step is to start the creative flow and find new solutions.
+The purpose of this step is to initiate the creative process and explore new solutions.

 4. Prototype selected solutions.
-Once you select the most practical ideas, the prototyping stage begins.
-You can test multiple ideas, and each prototype should give you a better idea of how to better manage the functionality and user experience of your app.
+Once you choose the most practical ideas, the prototyping stage begins.
+You can test multiple ideas, and each prototype should give you a better idea of how to manage the functionality and user experience of your app.

 5. Test the prototype with users.
-Users should test and give feedback based on your prototypes.
-Software engineers can then make changes to the product or start from scratch depending on the feedback you receive.
+Users should test and provide feedback based on prototypes.
+Software engineers can then make changes to the product or start from scratch, depending on the feedback you receive.

 Diagram of the Design Thinking Process, including Empathize with the User, Define the Problem, Ideate Possible Solutions, Prototype Selected Solutions, and Test the Prototype with Users.

-Design thinking might not be the solution to every complex software engineering problem, but it certainly does help if you’re looking to better satisfy your customers.
+Design thinking might not be the solution to every complex software engineering problem, but it certainly does help if you’re looking to satisfy your customers better.

 Applying design thinking to the development process can take your software from good to great.